 Law and Murder

-Sarah Anderson loves her job at the supernatural night court of Washington DC.
-She especially looks forward to the trial of the century, where her testimony might put the world’s most bloodthirsty vampire behind bars forever.
+Sarah Anderson loves working at the supernatural night court of Washington DC.
+She has a front-row seat for the trial of the century, where her testimony might put a criminal vampire mastermind behind bars forever.

-Someone is stalking Washington DC’s vampire elite.
-And when an ancient evil invades the actual courthouse, Sarah’s arcane training goes into overdrive.
-She must embrace the magic within her…or die trying.
+When an ancient evil invades the courthouse, Sarah’s arcane training goes into overdrive.
+Will she embrace the magic within her or die trying?